vonnieda/dimple_db/README.md

 # Status

-DimpleDb is currently being developed and is not yet ready for use.
-Please follow and star to be notified of new releases.
+DimpleDb is **BETA** and should not yet be used for production data.
+Please report any issues you run into.

 # Sync Engine